Sections

 The shadow of Democratic 2020 U.S. presidential candidate and U.S. Senator Elizabeth Warren (D-MA) is projected onto an American flag during a townhall event in Columbus, Ohio, U.S., May 10, 2019.
 REUTERS/Maddie McGarvey

-Welcome to the Brookings Presidential Primary Tracker.
-In an effort to track the public’s interest in the 2024 presidential primary candidates, we track three measures:
+Welcome to the 2024 Presidential Candidate Tracker.
+To track the public’s interest in presidential candidates, we collect and update data weekly, monthly, and quarterly based on three measures:

 1. How the candidates are doing on social media